Unique Senior Care Management

 Outside the office, I enjoy yoga, catching up with friends over coffee, walking, visiting the cinema and even an occasional trip to the casino!

 I work as part of the HR team based at our Hatton Rock office.
-I am responsible for recruitment to fill all our staffing requirements.
+I am responsible for recruitment and fulfilling all of our staffing requirements.
 This includes maximising different advertising channels, sourcing the best talent, interviewing candidates and ensuring we employ the right people.

 I’m still fairly new to the Unique Senior Care team, but it’s so rewarding learning new skills every day.
 There’s such a buzz when you know you’ve found someone who will be a great Caregiver.
 I love hearing all the stories of how they are making such a difference to our clients’ lives.